2lambda123/HP_Device_and_Bios-Hacking/README.md

      Description:         Fedora's signed UEFI shim
 ```

-* Installing shim and mokuti, no useflags available so we just installing them as usual, we also gonna install openssl since we need this for create keys and also ca-certificates
+* Installing shim and mokuti,, no useflags are available so we just installing them as usual, we also gonna install openssl since we need this for create keys and also ca-certificates

 ```sh
 emerge -av sys-boot/mokutil sys-boot/shim app-misc/ca-certificates dev-lib/openssl